finos/common-domain-model/docs/product-model.md

 for example a CUSIP or ISIN.

-The base type also includes an optional `taxonomy` which aligns the asset to one of the asset classification sources defined by industry organisations, such as ISDA, or regulators, such as CFTC or EMIR.
+The base type also includes an optional `taxonomy` which aligns the asset to one of the asset classification sources defined by industry organisations, such as ISDA, or regulators, such as CFTC or ESMA.
 It is also possible to define the exchange listing characteristics of the asset.

 Conditions are applied on each of the asset types to enforce certain rules; for example, a `Cash` asset